University Laboratory High School (Urbana, Illinois): Funding and relationship to the University of Illinois

-The relationship to the University provides a number of benefits to the students.
-Students get full access to the University's library system†.
-Students over the age of 15 with sufficiently high grades can enroll in courses at the University.
+The relationship to the university provides a number of benefits to the students.
+Students get full access to the university's library system†.
+Students over the age of 15 with sufficiently high grades can enroll in courses at the university.
 Credit earned in this manner may then be applied to future study at the university level.
-Additionally, Kenney Gym, the University's former men's gymnasium, is used by Uni for physical education and by the volleyball and basketball teams.
+Additionally, Kenney Gym, the university's former men's gymnasium, is used by Uni for physical education and by the volleyball and basketball teams.

-† The high school library is a branch of the University library system and for this reason has been called "the largest high school library in the world."
+† The high school library is a branch of the university library system and for this reason has been called "the largest high school library in the world."

 In 2022, the school changed its colors to match those of its parent institution.

 Admissions and academics

 Students apply to enter Uni as part of the incoming "subfreshmen" class which, although composed of seventh and eighth grade aged students, completes a year at eighth grade level before continuing on to the ninth grade.
 Roughly 65 students are admitted each year, keeping the school's total enrollment near 320 students.
 Admission decisions are based on previous academic history, extracurriculars, teacher recommendations, a personal statement, and a timed writing sample.
 The school no longer requires scores on the Secondary School Admission Test as part of its admission process.
 Students may apply during their sixth or seventh grade years.
 Whether immediately after graduation, the vast majority of students go on to enter a four-year college or university, although some choose to defer a year to study abroad, volunteer, or work.

+Uni High has an excellent academic reputation.
+Many students are among the most accomplished in the nation every year.
+For example, the school had three national merit scholarship winners in both the 2021 and 2022 academic graduating classes.
+Given that only 2,500 winners are selected nationwide every year out of about 4 million high school graduates, Uni High graduates were approximately 74 times more likely than an average high school student to become national merit scholarship winners.